 Apple Maps will include public transport details for whichever City you are in., even showing you the line of underground tube systems.

-Apple Pay enables you to make purchases with your Discover Card or Store Cards, including the ability to receive and redeem reward points etc.
+Apple Pay enables you to make purchases with your Discover Card or Store Cards, including the ability to receive and redeem reward points, etc.

-Lots of other features are included such as a new shortcut bar, smarter interaction with vehicles through CarPlay, enhanced Siri commands, improved battery life of up to 1 hour and faster, smaller and more responsive apps and tasks.
+Many other features are included such as a new shortcut bar, smarter interaction with vehicles through CarPlay, enhanced Siri commands, improved battery life of up to 1 hour and faster, smaller and more responsive apps and tasks.

 The changes apple have made in iOS 9 certainly whet the appetite.
 I hope Apple delivers on their promises.